sgbaik-decaf/portfolio/94870_internet_speed.md

 The reasoning behind this is that I wanted to visualize both the download and upload speed at the same time: the download speed being the primary data and the upload speed as a proportion of the download speed.

-Due to my limited Tableau skills, the download speed is prompted with `AGG(AVG([avg d]) - AVG([avg u]))`.
+Due to technical difficulties, the download speed is prompted with `AGG(AVG([avg d]) - AVG([avg u]))`.

-This is the value that pops up when one hovers the mouse on the darker blue, completely not what I intented.
+This is the value that pops up when one hovers the mouse on the darker blue: completely not what I intented.

-### Tester C (mid 20's, master's degree candidate in public policy) commented on both the map and the graph as below.

-1. What worked well?

-> I like the interactability of the map.
-The map is better.

-2. What did not work?

-> Knowing what each color means takes time (both the map and the graph).

-3. What question came up?

-> Why did you choose YouTube, Gmail, etc instead of internet speed?

-* I explained the reasoning of 'real user experience' to Tester C, and (s)he commented "Okay".

-5. What new inspiration arose?

-> You and I should work harder in making a stacked bar graph in Tableau.

-* Tester C was also working on a stacked bar graph with another student.